X2Y2-io/x2y2-sdk/README.md

 const signer: Signer = ethersWallet(WALLET_PRIVATE_KEY, network)
 ```

+##Gasless Methods

+X2Y2 allows you to list items for sale and make WETH offers on others' items without having to send separate transactions each time.
+This is achieved by first sending one-off approval transactions that enable X2Y2 to:
+1. transfer your items from a specific collection (if you are listing them for sale)
+2. spend your WETH (if you are making offers)

+Once X2Y2 has the necessary approvals, you can list items for sale and make WETH offers by signing messages with your wallet.
+The SDK supports both of these functionalities and abstracts away the creation of signatures:

 ### Making Offers / Collection Offers

+*Before making offers, you must approve WETH spending by the X2Y2: Exchange contract `0x74312363e45DCaBA76c59ec49a7Aa8A65a67EeD3`*

-To make a buy offer, call the `offer` method.
+To make an offer on an item, call the `offer` method.
 Set `isCollection` to `true` and `tokenId` to a empty string to make a collection offer.

 ```JavaScript
 await offer({